Cybersecurity (CYB)

 CYB 7700 Security Architecture 3 Credits

 Focuses on security architectures for the protection of information systems and data.
-Students completing this course can identify potential vulnerabilities in system architectures and design secure architectures.
-Topics include common enterprise and security architectures and their key design elements, such as secure cloud computing and virtualization infrastructures.
+Master identifying potential vulnerabilities in system architectures and design robust, secure architectures tailored to specific applications.
+Topics include common enterprise and security architectures, secure cloud computing, virtualization platforms, and the application of industry standards like the Zero Trust model.

 Components: Class